httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 data", "representation metadata", and "content" in this document are to be interpreted as described in {{!HTTP=RFC9110}}.

-"Integrity fields" is the collective term for `Content-Digest`, `Repr-Digest`, and `Unencoded-Digest`.

-"Integrity preference fields" is the collective term for `Want-Repr-Digest`, `Want-Content-Digest`, and `Want-Unencoded-Digest`.

 # The Unencoded-Digest Field {#unencoded-digest}